CAPM Online Course

 As my gray hair clearly suggests, I've been around project management for

 a long time.
 I began leading projects more than 35 years ago, and I've noticed many changes in my work and in the profession.
 Some of the biggest

 changes involve how project timelines and budgets are developed: These responsibilities seem to have drifted away from the project manager's role.
 Read More

 Five Reasons for Change Management Failure

 In its 2013 Change and Communications ROI Survey, Towers Watson discovered that only a

 management projects was first noted by John Kotter in 1995 after a ten year study.
 The only difference is that, despite the emphasis now placed upon change management theories and

 practice, the change project failure rate has increased.
 Daniel Lock looks at five reasons why change management projects fail.
 Read More

 Engineering and Construction Project Management

 at the Roodeplaat Dam Training Centre for the Dept. of Water and Sanitation during November.
 One of the course objectives is to prepare candidates to apply for registration as a Professional

 Construction Project Manager (Pr.CPM) with the South African Council for Project and Construction Management Professions (SACPCMP) and to pass the Professional Interview.
 The

 course is validated by SACPCMP for 15 CPD hours.
-The next public course will be held on 12-14 June 2017 in Gauteng.
+The next public course will be held on 13-15 February 2019 in Gauteng.
 In-house courses can be arranged in other centres.
 For more information contact firstname.lastname@example.org

 A unique team-building experience !